Recruitement

 Aug.
 2021: Our paper accepted to ACM Middleware 2021 (Industrial track).

 Aug.
-2021: Invited to serve a blockchain panel in VLDB’21 [link].
+2021: Serve a blockchain panel in VLDB’21 [link].

 June 2021: Grateful to receive an NSF SaTC education grant.
 We will be developing blockchain labs [link].